 With Combs on third, Meusel on second, and Gehrig on first Alexander started Lazzeri off as planned, a fastball high and inside for ball one.
 Working quickly and with no windup the wily veteran brought the next pitch, another fastball, down across the inside corner of the plate for a strike.
 He took a little off the third offering but delivered it close to the same spot as the previous pitch.
-This time Lazzeri swung hard lifting the ball deep down the left-field line.
+As Alexander had predicted he would, Lazzeri swung hard at the pitch lifting it deep down the left-field line.
 Hornsby at second watched, fearing the worst.
 The Yankees bench jumped on to the dugout steps as the ball climbed toward the left-field bleachers.
-All 38,093 in the stands leapt to their feet certain that the young slugger had knocked one out of the park.
+All 38,093 in the stands leapt to their feet, most of them certain that the young slugger had knocked one out of the park.
 And then as it sped toward the fence the ball began to bend just a bit to the left.
 It returned to earth well beyond the fence but a few feet in foul territory — nothing more than a long second strike.
 On the mound Alexander, as calm as ever, ended the drama just as he had promised: a tantalizing curve low and outside.
 Lazzeri took the bait.
 He swung hard but completely missed the ball.
 The immediate Yankees threat was over but there were still two innings to play.

-Herb Pennock had replaced Hoyt an inning earlier; he gave up two hits in the eighth but the Cardinals were unable to score In the bottom half of the inning Alexander set down the side in order.
+Herb Pennock, who had replaced Hoyt an inning earlier, gave up two hits in the eighth but the Cardinals were unable to score.
+In the bottom half of the inning Alexander set down the side in order.
 Pennock did the same in the top of the ninth.

 As he took the mound in the bottom of the ninth, Alexander knew that Babe Ruth was the third scheduled Yankee hitter.
 Two quick outs later, Ruth came to the plate.
 Alexander started the Bambino with the first strike Ruth had seen since his third-inning home run.
 A ball and a foul second strike left the Cardinals one pitch away from their first world championship but the next three pitches all missed the plate and Ruth, for the fourth time in the game, walked to first.

 With Ruth on first, Meusel came to the plate with a chance to redeem himself for his crucial 4th inning error.
 The Yankees left fielder was the only hitter who had consistently given Alexander problems.
 In the seven times the two had faced each other during the Series Meusel had three hits including a double and a triple the previous day.
-As Alex released his first pitch to Meusel, a strike, Ruth inexplicably took off for second.
+As Alex released his first pitch to Meusel, a strike, Ruth made his bet.
+He inexplicably took off for second.
 O’Farrell gunned a perfect strike to second.
-Hornsby tagged out the sliding Ruth and the Cardinals had won their first world championship.1
+Hornsby tagged out the sliding Ruth.
+The slugger had lost his bet and the Cardinals had won their first world championship.1